brianlangley/Lambiek/README.md

 Host the project from your server's document root or a suitable hosting environment.
 Ensure that your server is properly configured to serve PHP files.

 6. **Access the Project:**
 Navigate to the hosted project in your web browser.
-You should be able to access the Comiclopedia Revitalization Project and start testing its features.
+You should be able to access the Lambiek Project and start testing its features.

 **Important:**
 Please be aware that without the suitable test data SQL import, some features and functionalities may not work as expected during testing.